What to Do?

 The role of our funeral directors.

-Our funeral professionals here at the Edgerly funeral home are committed to creating a memorable experience.
-We are here to facilitate thought and creativity to make this hard time a better experience
+Our funeral professionals here at the Edgerly Funeral Home are committed to creating a memorable experience.
+We are here to facilitate thought and creativity to create a peaceful atmophere to express ones grief